modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 with every call to `cap.read()` returning a boolean value `ret` indicating whether the frame was successfully read, and the image `frame` itself.

-### Sending the Recognized Emotion to the Robot Interfaces
+### Sending the Recognized Expression to the Robot Interfaces
 [TODO]

 ## Pre-requisites: